molloy-lab/ck-phylo-workshop/day1/README.md

 <img src="images/model-species-tree-v2-annotated.png" alt="model" width="100%" height="auto"/>
 </p>

-The lab today is fairly structured with lots of commands provided.
-For tomorrow's lab, you will be able to reference the commands from today when applying them to biological data as well as look up more advanced options.
+The lab today is fairly structured with lots of commands provided - it's also kind-of long... don't worry, the lab tomorrow is shorter and more open-ended.

 Data files
 ---